jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-pig-dan-on-tbc.md

 ---
 **RR: Welcome back to **[**Sydney**](https://www.ravereviewz.net/Events-Location/Sydney)**!
 Did you cope ok with the long ass flight over to Australia?**

 Pig&Dan: After all these years on the road, one thing we are definitely accustomed to is flying.
-We now look at it as our studio time during the day, or when we have a night flight – a rest place.
-When you spend more than 1,000 hours in the air every year, you really learn how to use that time wisely and we have written some of our biggest tracks from 11,000 meters!
+We now look at it as our studio time during the day, or time to rest when we have a night flight.
+When you spend more than 1,000 hours in the air every year, you really learn how to use that time wisely and we have written some of our biggest tracks from 11,000 metres up!
 <br><br>

-**RR: Now we heard you actually met each other on a plane.
+**RR: Wicked!
+Now we heard you actually met each other on a plane.
 Talk us through that encounter and how it set you both on this path.**

 Pig&Dan: Whilst on that fight to Mallorca I was talking to the person beside me about the fact that I was a resident DJ at Ministry of Sound and was touring globally as a Drum&Bass artist at the time.
 The person behind me (Igor) leant forwards and stated that they were also working in music and was a DJ.
 When going to the bus to the Terminal from the plane we decided to swap numbers.
 Because of my situation with my mother’s health and dealing with her passing away at the time, I never thought to call that number.
 Two years down the line a friend of mine said I should I meet a guy called Pig because he’s also producing music, I of course chuckled and said “OK, sure”.
 I went over and met this guy, and we got on really well however didn’t realise that we had met two years previously on the plane.
 When it hit home to us both that we had been on that plane together, we knew this was fate and we have to try working together.
 When we did there was a very strange yet powerful synergy between us and with his Balearic house and my dnb mix it seemed to gel in a special way.
 <br><br>